If you face Psoriasis, You how devastating this disease is…

 This treatment can be combined with a hot shower.

-Tar baths are especially used during hospitalisation at a dermatology department.
+Tar baths are especially used during hospitalization at a dermatology department.

 Phototherapy.
 Sunlight For Psoriasis Treatment.